- December 2, 2015

 This post originally appeared at The Huffington Post.
-There’s an old corruption joke that you’ll find variations of in India, in Nigeria, in China — I’ve heard versions from everywhere.
-A bureaucrat from China visits an Indian counterpart and sees … Continue reading
+There's an old corruption joke that you'll find variations of in India, in Nigeria, in China -- I've heard versions from everywhere.
+A bureaucrat from China visits an Indian counterpart and sees the beautiful home and asks, "how did you get this beautiful house?"
+The Indian functionary answers, "Can you see that bridge?"
+"Yes" "10 percent," says the bureaucrat, smugly.
+Then, a decade later, the Indian counterpart returns the ...

 - December 2, 2015Zephyr Teachout writes that while the state Assembly speaker has been convicted of corruption, he's only a small piece of New York's dishonorable system.